Introduction to PostgreSQL if else

 Conclusion

-We can use if, if-else and nested if-else statements in our PostgreSQL database as per our convenience to achieve our use-case requirement.
-We can use these conditional statements in functions, stored procedures, variables, query statements, or inside the loop statements wherever we want to check the conditions and, based on the output of that condition, execute some statements.
+We can use if, if-else, and nested if-else statements in our PostgreSQL database at our convenience to achieve our use-case requirement.
+We can use these conditional statements in functions, stored procedures, variables, query statements, or inside the loop statements wherever we want to check the conditions and execute some statements based on the output of that condition.

 Recommended Articles